hu1990/multi-sensor-new/bias-estimation/readme.md

 - in Simulation 1, Sensor 2 moves as same as Sensor 1;
 - in Simulation 2, Sensor 2 decides an optimal heading angle.

-Filter method used is EKF actually.
+Filter method used is OTSEKF.

 Simulation results are plotted.